Scientists track immune changes in 9 volunteers stranded on Sub-Antarctic island for a year

 Summary

-This study follows 9 healthy young adults living for a year on the remote Kerguelen Islands to see how extreme isolation and stress affect their immune systems.
-Researchers collect blood, saliva, stool, urine, and hair samples every three months to track immune cells, hidden viruses, and stress markers.
-The goal is to understand how the body adapts to long-term confinement, which could one day help people with chronic illnesses.
+This study follows 9 healthy young adults living for one year on the remote Kerguelen Islands to see how extreme isolation and stress affect their immune system.
+Researchers will collect blood, saliva, stool, urine, and hair samples every three months to measure immune cells, stress hormones, gut bacteria, and dormant virus reactivation.
+The goal is to understand how the body adapts to long-term confinement, which could help people with chronic illnesses or those in isolated environments like space missions.

 Get updates